Riggins History, Family Crest & Coats of Arms

 - M. C. Riggins, American politician, Candidate for New York State Assembly from Broome County 2nd District, 1937

-- Jimmy W. Riggins, American Democrat politician, Alternate Delegate to Democratic National Convention from North Carolina, 2008
+- Jimmy W. Riggins, American Democratic Party politician, Alternate Delegate to Democratic National Convention from North Carolina, 2008

 - J. W. Riggins, American politician, Mayor of Waco, Texas, 1900-02, 1914-15

-- Carl Riggins, American Democrat politician, Alternate Delegate to Democratic National Convention from Wisconsin, 1928
+- Carl Riggins, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Wisconsin, 1928

 - Patrick Michael Riggins (b.
 1959), retired former National Hockey League goaltender